tleen/wp-cat-game/readme.txt

 WordPress filter to fully implement the "[Cat Game](https://www.youtube.com/watch?v=NZkKsGtrW88)" from [Super Troopers](http://www.imdb.com/title/tt0247745/) for your commenters.

-"Meows" are tallied, and the first to properly get to 10 wins.
+"Meows" are tallied, and the first to properly get to 10 will get a response post notifying them of their awesomeness.